-It's largely this country set who keep the Outback name alive in the UK, but Subaru hopes the interest in it will expand further with the new model, launched in 2015.
-Changes to the Outback's styling, infotainment, interior quality and chassis dynamics are the reasons for that.
+It's largely this country set who keep the Outback name alive in the UK, but Subaru hoped the interest in it would expand further with this generation car, although thus far it seems those in the city are reluctant to take the plunge.

-This comprehensive upgrade of the Outback brings with it the addition of the naturally aspirated 2.5-litre petrol engine, although the (now more economical) 2.0-litre boxer diesel is expected to be the big seller.
-Among the significant changes for this new model are a quicker steering rack, new dampers and suspension geometry, and a redesigned interior complete with new multimedia system.
+The 2015 upgrade of the Outback brought with it the addition of a naturally aspirated 2.5-litre petrol engine, although the 2.0-litre boxer diesel is expected to be the big seller.
+Among the significant changes for this model are a quicker steering rack, new dampers and suspension geometry, and a redesigned interior complete with new multimedia system.

 Measuring 4.8m long, 1.8m wide and 1.6m high, the Outback can be characterised as being more estate than SUV (just), and you can argue that it competes with a vast array of different four-wheel drive models.